 - If you do not need the flash while recording, select (flash off) for the flash mode.
-See page 63 for more information. - Enable the Auto Power Off and the Sleep features (page 42) to protect against wasting battery power when you forget to turn off the camera.
+See page 63 for more information. - Enable the Auto Power Off and the Sleep features (page 43) to protect against wasting battery power when you forget to turn off the camera. - Use the "0" monitor screen brightness setting to consume less power (page 170).